 Facilities Acquisition Agreement.
 On May 24, 2022, the District, Jewell Developers, Inc. (Jewell Developers) and Harvest & Jewell, LLC (HJ) entered into a Facilities Acquisition Agreement (FAA) whereby Jewell Developers is developing property within a project located in the City of Aurora, commonly known as Harvest Crossing (Property).
 Jewell Developers is under contract to acquire the Property from HJ.
 Pursuant to the authority granted by its Service Plan, the District is authorized to construct, acquire and install public improvements (Improvements) which benefit property within the District's boundaries and/or service area.
-The District desires to reimburse HJ on behalf of Jewell Developers.
+The District desires to reimburse HJ on behalf of Jewell Developers for the acquisition of such Improvements completed or caused to be completed by Jewell Developers.
 The District shall acquire the improvements upon the receipt, review and approval of applicable items including an executed bill of sale conveying the improvements to the District.
 Subject to their issuance, the District will reimburse HJ from the proceeds of the 2022A(3) Bonds for all of the construction related expenses plus simple interest accrued at a rate of eight percent (8%) per annum until paid.
 As of December 31, 2022, the District had no developer advances payable under the agreement.